jorgegmz/PAAS/README.md

 ```bash
 bash build_and_run_docker.sh
 ```
-The run_me.sh file will build and run the docker container.
+The build_and_run_docker.sh file will build and run the docker container.
 To verify the container is up and running use.
 This will show which containers are currently running.
 ```bash
 sudo docker ps -a
 ```